Epsilon-Lee/Epsilon-Lee.github.io/_posts/redmond_rg/2018-01-30-THUMT-Code-Reading-1.md

     	loss = tf.add_n(sharded_losses) / len(sharded_losses)
 ```

-`thunmt` provides us with three on-the-hand model architecture:
+`thumt` provides us with three on-the-hand model architecture:

 - Naive sequence-to-sequence model,
 - Rnnsearh: the seq2seq+att model, and
 - Transformer.

-You can find them under `thunmt/models`.
-Each model class inherits the `NMTModel` class in the `thunmt/interface/models.py` file and overrides and implements several methods like:
+You can find them under `thumt/models`.
+Each model class inherits the `NMTModel` class in the `thumt/interface/models.py` file and overrides and implements several methods like:

 - `get_training_func`: this will build the cg for training time, it is called when construct `sharded_loss` above.
 - `get_evaluation_func`: builds cg for evaluation.